Leave a Message

 Property Tax on Developed vs. Undeveloped Land in The Bahamas

 In The Bahamas, property tax rates differ between developed (owner-occupied and commercial) and undeveloped land.
 Property Tax is calculated on a tiered system based on the property's assessed market value.
-For example, the first $300,000 of an owner's primary residence (owner occupied) is exempt from property tax, and subsequent amounts are taxed at progressively higher rates.
+For example, the first $300,000 of an owner's primary residence (owner-occupied) is exempt from property tax, and subsequent amounts are taxed at progressively higher rates.

 Bahamians do not pay real property tax on vacant land.

-How Property Taxes are Calculated
+How Property Taxes are Calculated in 2026

 Owner-Occupied Property